Edward Julius Berwind: Career

 In January 1886, Berwind co-founded the Berwind-White Coal Mining Company with his older brother, Charles Frederick Berwind, and Allison White.
 The company opened its first mine in Houtzdale, Pennsylvania, and by 1897, Berwind-White opened the first of 13 coal mines in Somerset County, Pennsylvania.
 Berwind negotiated agreements with international shipping lines and the Pennsylvania Railroad to purchase coal from Berwind-White.
 The company purchased large amounts of land in Somerset County and partnered with Babcock Lumber Company to harvest timber on the land while Berwind-White maintained the mineral rights.

 Berwind worked closely with J. P. Morgan in the consolidation, reorganization, integration, and expansion of his coal mining operations.
 He was considered to be the largest single owner of coal mining properties in the United States.
 The contracts to supply coal to the United States Navy, shipping companies, and railroads were considered a monopoly.
 Berwind also refused to bargain with his employees, making his mines among the last open shops in the coal fields.

 He served as president of six coal companies and director at four others including as chairman of the board of Colorado Fuel and Iron.
 He served as a director at approximately 50 companies including multiple railway companies such as the Erie Railway, the Atchison, Topeka and Santa Fe Railway, the Interborough Rapid Transit Company, the New York and Long Island Traction Company, and the New York and Queens County Railway.
 He was a director of several banks and trusts including the Girard Trust and Berwind National Bank.
 He was a director in the Atlantic, Gulf & West Indies Steamship Lines, the Clyde Steamship Company, and the International Mercantile Marine Company.
-He was a shareholder in the conglomerate lead by J. P. Morgan to purchase the Tennessee Coal, Iron and Railroad Company for U.S. Steel.
+He was a shareholder in the conglomerate led by J. P. Morgan to purchase the Tennessee Coal, Iron and Railroad Company for U.S. Steel.
 He retired from his businesses in 1930.